vmware-tanzu-labs/yaml-overlay-tool/docs/sections/mergeTypeFunctionality.md

 booleanExample8: off
 ```

-When merging boolean type data, `yot` performs a boolean math behavior.  **In this scenario, `false`/`no`/`n`/`off` always wins.**
+When merging boolean type data, `yot` performs in boolean.

+For example,

+**In this scenario, `false`/`no`/`n`/`off` always wins.**

-### String Merge Functionality
+### String merge functionality

-In YAML a string is typically represented as an unquoted set of alphanumeric characters.
-If you wish to represent a number as a string you would enclose the number in double-quotation marks (`"`) as such:
+In YAML, a string is typically represented as an unquoted set of alphanumeric characters.
+To represent a number as a string, enclose the number in double-quotation marks (`"`).

+For example,

 ```yaml
 stringExample1: dog